ryan4yin/nix-config/hosts/README.md

    4. [Optional] Add a new integration test file under `outputs/<system-architecture>/integration-tests/<name>.nix` to test whether the new host's nix config can be built and deployed correctly.
+1. Under `vars/networking.nix`
+   1. Add the new host's static IP address.
+   1. Skip this step if the new host is not in the local network or is a mobile device.

 ## idols - Oshi no Ko